Creating an SPF TXT record

 Your domain host keeps text settings (called DNS records) that direct web traffic to your domain.
 An SPF TXT record lists the mail servers that can send email from your domain.
 If a message is sent from a server that's not in the record, the recipient's server might consider it spam, delete, or reject the email as mentioned above.

 Note: A domain can only have one SPF record, but your record can list multiple servers.
-For details, see Add multiple servers to an SPF record.

 Sign in to your domain account at your domain host

 Go to the page for updating your domain's DNS records.

 This page might be called something like: DNS management, name server management, or advanced settings.

 Find your TXT records and check if your domain has an existing SPF record.

 If your domain already has an SPF record, remove it.
 If not, skip to step 5.